tutkuc/statistics-with-data-science/README.md

 # statistics-with-data-science
-works done in my master's
+works done in my master's using Python and R